Top trends to track in 2026 in Romanian residential market

 Rusty

 With the latest governmental decision, the number of projects in designated rust belt action areas reached 81 in Hungary.
-Estimated 46 thousand dwellings1 is to be built on these brownfield sites.
+46 thousand dwellings1 are estimated to be built on these brownfield sites.
 The sole purpose of this post is to follow these projects and to see how they will or will not help the recovery of the new residential construction sub-market in Hungary.

 Status on 28 January 2026.